stroomnetwork/keygen/README.md

 _Readme is based on the latest published version at the moment `v1.0.0`_

-There are the following ways to install the keygen:
+The keygen can be installed in the following ways:

 - Binary download from the GitHub releases page: https://github.com/stroomnetwork/keygen/releases/tag/v1.0.0
 - Download as Docker image by `docker pull stroomnetwork/keygen:v1.0.0`